postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 You can connect to a GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises.

-To connect a repository hosted on-premises, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.
 1. Enter the **Domain URL** of your repository.
 You can enter a new domain or select a domain you've used before from the list.
 Use the base URL of your enterprise server, for example: `https://my-git-server.example.com`